pingcap/docs/op-guide/upgrade-FAQ.md

 To avoid this issue, you need to pay attention to:

-- Point #1: Before v2.1.3, TiDB does not support modifying the charset of the column.
+- Point #1: before v2.1.3, TiDB does not support modifying the charset of the column.
 Therefore, when you execute DDL operations, you need to make sure that the charset of the new column is consistent with that of the original column.

-- Point #2: Before v2.1.3, even if the charset of the column is different from that of the table, `show create table` does not show the charset of the column.
+- Point #2: before v2.1.3, even if the charset of the column is different from that of the table, `show create table` does not show the charset of the column.
 But as shown in the following passage, you can view it by obtaining the metadata of the table through HTTP API.

 ### Issue #1: `unsupported modify column charset utf8mb4 not match origin utf8`